G4l43r/lpthw-cn/ex0.rst

     b.
 Open ``Preferences`` from the ``gedit menu`` and select the ``Editor`` tab.
     c.
 Change ``Tab width:`` to 4.
     d.
 Select (make sure a check mark is in) ``Insert spaces instead of tabs``.
+    e.
+Turn on "Automatic indentation" as well.
+    f.
+Open the ``View`` tab turn on "Display line numbers".
 3. Find your "Terminal" program.
 Search for it.
 You'll find it.
 4. Put your Terminal in your Dock as well.
 5. Run your Terminal program.
 It won't look like much.